wcfrobert/wcfrobert.github.io/_posts/2024-12-07-tea-journal.md

 Within China, tea drinking gained prominence during the Tang dynasty when the 8th century writer Lu Yu published a three volume treatise on tea called "The Classic of Tea" (780 CE).
 The book is divided into ten chapters and served as a seminal text in Chinese tea culture.
 It covered everything from ideal growing conditions, tools for harvesting and processing, best practices for preserving aroma and flavor, best utensils, brewing temperature, timing, and ratio, the various growing regions in China, the history and philosophy of tea drinking, and much more.
 The fastidiousness reminds me of third-wave coffee culture, except this was during the time of Middle Age Viking raids in Europe.

 This amazing beverage simmered quietly in China for another 700 years before the Portuguese traders brought it to Europe in the 1500s.
 It became quite popular amongst the British Aristocracies, and then later to the broader public.
 The problem is the price of tea is still quite high.
-To break up China's monopoly on tea production, the British successfully introduced tea cultivation in India in the 1800s; ending its reliance on China.
+To break up China's monopoly on tea production, the British successfully introduced tea cultivation in and near India in the 1800s; ending its reliance on China.
 Assam, Darjeeling, and Ceylon teas are all named after regions in and around India.
-By the 19th century, large quantities of tea from India meant it had become an everyday beverage for all classes of society.
+By the 19th century, large quantities of tea from India and Sri Lanka meant it had become an everyday beverage for all classes of society.

 The history of tea is very interesting and worth a read.
 Tea played a central role in two major historical events that shaped the modern world.
 The Boston Tea Party of 1773 was a pivotal moment in US history.
 Whereas the Opium War of 1839 was a pivotal moment in Chinese history.
 The former was caused by Britain's export tax on tea shipped to the US.
 The latter was caused by the lucrative opium trade which was initially introduces as a way to alleviate Britain's trade deficit with China.
 The former lead to the creation of a new nation; the latter the decline of an antiquated empire.